searleser97/nvim_lua/README.md

 if it is and the cursor is in another window, then move the cursor to the terminal otherwise, if the cursor is inside the terminal close/hide the terminal

-- (in progress) move keybindings to plugins.lua file, so that plugins can be really loaded lazyly

 - PR to toggleterm to stack terminals on top of each other

-- center after direct jump to implementation/definition/reference/...

-- fix repeat operation when using leap to jump to text locations